Team Morales at Century 21 AllPoints Presents...

 640+ These higher scores can possibly qualify you for NO DOWN PAYMENT!

 Once your offer has been accepted a home inspection is recommended, paid for by you.
 This must be done within 10 days of contract signing.
 A good home inspector will check your future home from roof to basement, all mechanical and structural functions of the home, plumbing electrical panels, etc. If something major is found, you can withdraw from the contract and get your deposit back with no penalty.
-A home inspection usually runs from $300 to $600 depending on the size of the home and required tests.
+A home inspection usually runs from $500 or more depending on the size of the home and required tests.
 Some homes are sold "as is" which means just that, they will not repair anything in the home and the inspection is for your info only.
+We ALWAYS suggest a home inspection.

 At this stage, an attorney must be hired to prepare the closing documents as well as perform a title search of the home.
 Usually, the attorney's fee is included in the closing costs.